Final Fantasy IX: Development

 Early planning for Final Fantasy IX began in July 1998 before Square had finished development on Final Fantasy VIII.
 The game was developed in Hawaii as a compromise to developers living in the United States.
 As the series' last game on the PlayStation, Sakaguchi envisioned a "reflection" on the older games of the series.
 Leading up to its release, Sakaguchi called Final Fantasy IX his favorite Final Fantasy game as "it's closest to [his] ideal view of what Final Fantasy should be".
 This shift was also a response to demands from fans and other developers.
 Additionally, the team wanted to create a coherent story with deep character development; this led to the creation of Active Time Events which showcase the character's individual exploration away from the protagonist.
-Sakaguchi wrote the scenario for the game.
+Sakaguchi wrote the scenario for the game, with further contributions from Kazuhiko Aoki and Nobuaki Komoto.

 In the game's conceptual stage, the developers made it clear that the title would not necessarily be Final Fantasy IX, as its break from the realism of VII and VIII may have alienated audiences.
 This idea led fans to speculate that it would be a "gaiden" (side story) to the main series.
 By late 1999, however, Square had confirmed that the game would indeed be titled Final Fantasy IX, and by early 2000, they had almost finished the game.
 The developers made several adjustments to the game, such as changing the ending seven times.
-Director Hiroyuki Ito had designed the battle system used in the game.
+Director Hiroyuki Ito had designed the battle system.

 The game's developers sought to make the game's environment more "fantasy-oriented" than its PlayStation predecessors by reintroducing a medieval setting.
 In the game world, steam technology is just beginning to become widely available.
 The population relies on hydropower or wind power for energy sources but sometimes harness Mist or steam to drive more advanced engines.
 Norse and Northern European mythology also inspired the game's setting.
 According to Ito, "[the development team is] attracted to European history and mythology because of its depth and its drama".
+The game's art director was Hideo Minaba, while the characters were designed by Shūkō Murase and Toshiyuki Itahana.
+Recurring artist Yoshitaka Amano created promotional concept art of the characters and world, and designed the logo.
 The main Final Fantasy IX website says the development of the game's world serves as a culmination of the series by blending the "successful elements of the past, such as a return to the fantasy roots", with newer elements.
 To accomplish this and satisfy fans who had become used to the realistic designs of Final Fantasy VIII, the designers stressed creating characters with whom the player could easily relate.
 The characters had "comic-like looks" as a result.
+In addition, The Dark Crystal was used as inspiration for the design of the world and characters.
 Ito suggested that the protagonist Zidane should be flirtatious towards women.

-Unlike the previous game, the cutscenes in Final Fantasy IX don't use motion capture for the characters.